michal-niedzwiedzki/php-testing/README.md

 **Objective:** to stress the possiblity of manual testing to the limit

-1. In class Triangle modify method `getPerimeter()` to check if triangle can be constructed from given sides.
+In class Triangle modify method `getPerimeter()` to check if triangle can be constructed from given sides.
-The rule is that `a+b>c or a+c>b or b+c>a`.
+The rule is that `a+b>c and a+c>b and b+c>a`.
 Return null when the condition is not satisfied.

-2. Generate fresh code coverage report and find the part of class Triangle not covered with tests:
+Generate fresh code coverage report and find the part of class Triangle not covered with tests:
 `rm -Rf doc/coverage; vendor/bin/phpunit --coverage-html doc/coverage`

-3. Update tests by writing another method (e.g. `test_getPerimeter_return_null_when_not_a_triangle`) including 3 combination of values (i.e. 2, 3, 6).
+Update tests by writing another method (e.g. `test_getPerimeter_return_null_when_not_a_triangle`) including 3 combination of values (i.e. 2, 3, 6).
 Test manually in browser.

-4. Since you've modified the code that was previously tested, you will have to retest all cases from previous exercise.
+Also, since you've modified the code that was previously tested, you will have to retest all cases from previous exercise.

 **Question:** did you notice any value of existing unit tests when retesting?